vishwark/inshorts_web/README.md

   <li>📱 <strong>Fully Responsive Design</strong> using Tailwind CSS for mobile, tablet, and desktop</li>
 </ul>

-<p>This project helped me enhance my skills in React.js, Tailwind CSS, API integration, and optimizing performance with Next.js.</p>
+<p>This project was deployed on Vercel, helping me refine my skills in React.js, Tailwind CSS, API integration, and optimizing performance with Next.js.</p>